 In my undergrad study I worked in a biopsychology research lab for two years.
 We studied the effects of visual field distraction on memory tasks in broke-ass college students.
 I was one of the research assistants who led students through the experiments, collected data, met regularly with my advisor (Dr. Dean Purcell, the man who really got me interested in the science of the brain).
 As a part of my studies I took courses in the scientific method and research stats.

-Straight out of university I went to graduate school in psychology/neuroscience at Ohio State.
-I took anatomy through the medical school, slogged through research statistics and studied the brain in depth in my coursework while also spending 7 days and around 50 hours a week in the lab.
+Straight out of university I went to graduate school in psychobiology/neuroscience at Ohio State.
+I took anatomy through the medical school, slogged through research statistics (harder ones this time) and studied the brain in depth in my coursework while also spending 7 days and around 50 hours a week in the lab.

 In our research lab we studied cognitive function, particularly attention and memory and associated disorders like Alzheimer’s, dementia, schizophrenia and ADHD.
-To get even more specific, our lab studied the role of acetylcholine in the nucleus accumbens.
+To get even more specific, our lab studied the role of acetylcholine in the nucleus accumbens (in rats).

 I worked on a number of research studies and also initiated independent work.
 I had to come up testable hypotheses, design research protocols, conduct experiments, analyze data (in MS DOS!), and synthesize what I learned within the greater body of cognitive research.

 It was distraction tests again but this time in water deprived rats who had to complete attention tasks and not college students.
 I worked under the guidance of my advisor, Professor Martin Sarter (now at the University of Michigan) and co-advisor Professor John Bruno, as well as our post-doc and my fellow grad students.